How The Glock Became America's Weapon Of Choice

 Today the Glock pistol has become the gun of choice for both criminals and law enforcement in the United States.

-In his book Glock: The Rise of America's Gun, Paul Barrett traces how the sleek, high-capacity Austrian weapon found its way into Hollywood films and rap lyrics, not to mention two-thirds of all U.S. police departments.
+In his book Glock: The Rise of America's Gun, which came out in paperback in January, Paul Barrett traces how the sleek, high-capacity Austrian weapon found its way into Hollywood films and rap lyrics, not to mention two-thirds of all U.S. police departments.

 The Glock was created in 1982 by curtain-rod manufacturer Gaston Glock.
 Glock didn't like the handguns available on the market and decided to manufacture a new gun from scratch.
 Before starting, he asked gun experts in his native Austria what could be done to improve a handgun for the modern era.